Juliette DROUET (1806-1883).

 May 9, Thursday evening [1844]

-« In the meantime, I would like to see you and experience a little love... »
+« In the meantime, I would really like to see you and experience a little love… »

-A beautiful letter about the commission for a painting from the painter Jean Luthereau (who had married his friend Laure Kraft).
-Juliette Drouet ends her missive lovingly, weary of the great man's absences.
+A beautiful letter concerning the commission of a painting from the artist Jean Luthereau (who had married her friend Laure Kraft).
+Juliette Drouet ends her letter lovingly, weary of the great man's absences.

 ___________________________________________

-"Madame Luthereau is leaving here, my beloved, very sad and very changed because she has been, it seems, very unwell and she still is.
-She came to tell me that a protégé of Mr. d'Houdetot, the deputy, had obtained in the blink of an eye a painting by Mr. Cailleux, which made her fear that the reasons he gave you [sic] for postponing that of her husband were bad reasons since he granted to Mr. d'Houdetot, without worrying about the king or Montalivet , what he did not grant to you.
-I reminded her that Mr. d'Houdetot was a deputy , which was a great weight in all these balances, but that I nevertheless thought there was no reason to despair yet.
-In short, she left, still very unwell, but perhaps a little less sad, I hope.
+“Madame Luthereau is leaving here, my beloved, very sad and quite changed, for she has apparently been very ill and still is.
+She came to tell me that a protégé of Mr. d'Houdetot, the deputy, had obtained a painting by Mr. Cailleux in a flash, which made her fear that the reasons he gave you for postponing her husband's painting were poor, since he was granting Mr. d'Houdetot, without any regard for the king or Montalivet , what he had not granted you.
+I reminded her that Mr. d'Houdetot was a Deputy , which carried considerable weight in all these matters, but that I nevertheless thought there was no reason to despair yet.
+In short, she left, still very ill, but perhaps a little less sad, I hope.”

-Another thing, Claire wrote me a letter of impatience and worry about this famous exam […] I have just written it to the poor child so that she can calm down.
-Besides, I am not angry about it because I was very much dreading this fatal 13th! […] Thank God, it is burned.
-I hope that the 20th will not play any tricks on us.
-In the meantime, I would like to see you and live a little love instead of living on dust as I have been doing for the past eight days.
-You are not happy enough that I love you like a poor damned soul … »
+Another thing, Claire wrote me a letter full of impatience and worry about that dreaded exam […] I just wrote it to the poor child to reassure her.
+Besides, I'm not upset because I was dreading that fateful 13! […] Thank God, it's gone.
+I hope the 20 doesn't play any tricks on us.
+In the meantime, I'd love to see you and experience a little love instead of living in dust like I have for the past eight days.
+You're not happy enough that I love you like a poor damned soul …